Lessons Learned vs Retrospective (The Differences)

 A retrospective, on the other hand, is used as a recurring routine for the continuous development of teamwork.

-The retrospective takes place on a weekly to monthly basis.
-Especially agile Scrum teams use retrospectives at the end of each of their sprints.
+The retrospective takes place in a weekly to monthly rhythm.
+Agile Scrum teams in particular use retrospectives at the end of each of their sprints.
+(Read more: Retrospective in Scrum .)

-However, the trend is (rightly) emerging that retros are also used in other contexts (agile HR management, agile sales etc.) – because they can add great value to any team that wants to improve.
+However, the trend is (rightly) emerging that retros are also used in other contexts (agile HR management, agile sales etc.) - because they can provide great added value in any team that wants to improve.

 Conclusion: Retrospectives & Lessons Learned Are Almost the Same